-SECTION ONE: Board of Contract & Supply Forms
+SECTION One: Board of Contract and Supply Required Forms

-- 1) Bid Form 1: Cover page/Bidders Blank - 2) Bid Form 2: Certification of Bidder as 2^{nd page} - 3) Certificate Regarding Public Records - 4) Forms from the Minority and Women Business Enterprise Program: Based on Bidder Category.
+- 1) Bid Form 1: Bidders Blank

+- 2) Bid Form 2: Certification of Bidder

+- 3) Bid Form 3: Certificate Regarding Public Records

+- 4) Bid Form 4: Affidavit of City Vendor

+- 5) Forms from the Minority and Women Business Enterprise Program: Based on Bidder Category.

 See forms and instructions at the beginning of the RFP packet.